 There has been a lot of coverage regarding the Road Safety Authority’s report on cyclist casualties in 2012.
-The report shows that cyclist injuries hit a ten-year high (2002 to 2012) with 630 cyclists being injured on Ireland’s roads.
+The report shows that cyclist injuries hit a ten-year high (2002 to 2012), with 630 cyclists injured on Ireland’s roads.
 This represents a 59% increase compared to cyclist injuries in 2011.

 Below are some of the key findings:

-- 630 cyclists injured in 2012 a ten year high.
+- 630 cyclists were injured in 2012, a ten-year high.
 Over 50% of these injuries were in Dublin

-- Cyclist injuries peaked during May to September.
-Evening and morning rush-hour are the times when cyclists are most likely to be injury.
+- Cyclist injuries peaked from May to September.
+Evening and morning rush-hour are the times when cyclists are most likely to be injured.

 - 200% increase in spinal trauma from cycling injuries in the National Spinal Centre.

 - Never cycle in the dark without adequate lighting.